mayilian/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm David.
-I'm a software engineer currently working at AWS Amsterdam.
-I'm originaly from Armenia.
+I'm a software engineer currently working at AWS.
+Currently I'm based in Amsterdam.
 This place is for communicating my thoughts and projects to the world.

 **Elsewhere**